 Many men, especially younger ones, are dissatisfied with the way their beards grow in.
-Hair on the face tends to grow in patches during the teens and twenties.
+The hair on the face tends to grow in patches during the teens and twenties.
 This has led many to ask how to thicken facial hair.
 The answers normally seen are all over the spectrum.
 Some say it cannot be done.
 Others recommend a variety of products.

 - Many believe that shaving causes the beard to grow in thicker and faster.
-The truth is that this has no effect on the speed with which the hair grow.
+The truth is that this has no effect on the speed with which the hair grows.
 This is determined by genetics, though the average is about a half inch per month.
 It does cause the individual strands to become a bit thicker and wirier due to the direction of the cut made by the razor.
 However, this effect is normally only seen in the early stages of growth.

 - Shaving also seems to darken the facial hair, making them appear thicker.
 In addition, the inactive follicles present in the face are stimulated by both the act of shaving and the application of lather and/or aftershave lotion.
 This brings up the next factor.